GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

  *  `uncalibrated` used when we don't know the unit or when the flux is uncalibrated;
  *  `calibrated` is used when some calibration has been done but the units were not provided;
  *  `erg/s/cm2/A` erg per second per square cm per angstrom.
 * `redshift` If not already in the file this will be obtained from one of the references in the table at the top of the event webpage.
+* `sky_flux` Sometimes measured when spectra are taken.
+It is in the same units as the flux of the source.

 ### Xray keywords
 * `flux` The received flux of the source.